PhaserEditor2D/PhaserEditor/docs/first_steps.rst

 .. code-block:: bash

   $ cd "Phaser Editor"
-  $ chmod +x SetExecPermissions.sh
+  $ chmod +x SetExecPermission.sh
-  $ ./SetExecPermissions.sh
+  $ ./SetExecPermission.sh

 Then run the editor as any other Linux program: